top of page

 joint wounds in patients with diabetes.
 Diabetes Care.
 2003 Dec;26(12):3284-7.

-In another study (N=14), a Keller arthroplasty provided wound healing in 14-23 days versus an average of 47 days with total contact cast, and the re-ulceration rate was 0% with surgery vs 19% with total contact casting.
+In another study (N=14), a Keller arthroplasty provided wound healing for 93% in 14-23 days versus an average of 47 days with total contact cast, and the re-ulceration rate was 0% with surgery vs 19% with total contact casting.

 under the interphalangeal joint.
 Foot Ankle Int.
 2000 Jul;21(7):588-93.
 PubMed PMID: 10919626.